AlexKnyshov/alibaseq/README.md

 option `--is` turns on contig stiching. (default: False)

-option `--ctg-ovlp` specifies max allowed contig overlap on query, in bp.
-If two contigs overlap more than this amount they are considered to be indeed overlapping. (default: 1)
+option `--ctg-ovlp` specifies max allowed contig overlap on query, 0 or >= 1 in bp, or relative 0 < N < 1.
+If two contigs overlap more than this amount they are considered to be indeed overlapping. (default: 0.2)

 ![contig.png](contig.png)